bhoamikkhona/html-css/Section 03/README.md

   - As mentioned before, we can specify all these individual sizes using certain CSS properties.
   - It is important to note that this way of calculating heights and widths is actually just the default behavior of the box model.
   - However, we can change this default behavior because it actually doesn't make much sense.
 We will learn how to do that a bit later.

+### Using Margins and Paddings

+- An element which has a background color, could always use some padding.
+- CSS Properties:
+  - `padding` and its shorthands
+    - `padding-top`
+    - `padding-right`
+    - `padding-bottom`
+    - `padding-left`
+- Global Reset

+  - All the elements have default styling attached to them and those make it quite hard for us to style our page.
+  - In order to avoid that unnecessary difficulty, we do something called the global reset.
+  - Margin and Padding do not get inherited from one element to its child so, we cannot use inheritance for that.
+  - Instead, we can use the universal selector which selects all the elements on a webpage and gives them the style we provide.
+  - What we do is, we use the universal selector and within that, we set the margin and padding to 0 in order to global reset.
+This makes sense because the universal selector has a very low priority i.e. it is very easy to over-write it.

+> [!NOTE]
+>
+> When you want to create space between elements, choose one either margin top or margin bottom.
+Do not mix them.
+>
+> Margin bottom is more preferable.

+> [!NOTE]
+>
+> After we global reset the webpage, you will notice that if you have any `<ol>` or `<ul>` elements on the page, their bullets will be gone.
+This because they need left margin to show.

+- Collapsing Margins:
+  - When we have two margins occupying the same space, only one of them is actually visible on the appage; and usually, the one visible is the larger of the two.

 ## Author